2012 Finger Lakes 355 at The Glen: Final Lap

 With three laps to go and Kyle Busch leading, Bobby Labonte's number 47 suffered a drawn-out engine failure, leaving oil all around the track.
 Brad Keselowski passed Marcos Ambrose to challenge Busch for the final lap.
 Busch was losing traction from the oil, and slid up the racetrack, followed by Ambrose.
 Keselowski attempted to pass on the inside, blocked by Busch with car-to-car contact causing Busch to spin, leaving Keselowski in the lead with a damaged front quarter.
 Keselowski and Ambrose battled hard for first place, both driving through the grass to avoid more oil in turn 8.
-Ambrose took the flag, followed by Keselowski.
+Ambrose took the lead from Keselowski in turn 9 and was able to hold off a bump and run attempt from Keselowski in turn 10 and Ambrose took the flag, followed by Keselowski.
 Busch finished 7th.